aws/neptune-gremlin-client/README.md

 }
 ```

-### Connection timeouts and refreshing endpoint addresses after connection failures
+### Connection timeouts

 Whenever you submit a Gremlin request to a `GremlinClient`, the client repeatedly tries to acquire a connection until it either succeeds, a `ConnectionException` occurs, or a timeout threshold is exceeded.

-The `GremlinClient.chooseConnection()` method (which is invoiked internally whenever the application submits a request via the client) respects the `maxWaitForConnection` value specified when you create a `GremlinCluster`.
+The `GremlinClient.chooseConnection()` method (which is invoked internally whenever the application submits a request via the client) respects the `maxWaitForConnection` value specified when you create a `GremlinCluster`.
 The following example creates a `GremlinClient` whose `chooseConnection()` method will throw a `TimeoutException`after 10 seconds if it can't acquire a connection:

 ```
 GremlinCluster cluster = GremlinClusterBuilder.build()